getbouncer/apidocs/card-verify/android-integration-guide/android-development-guide.md

+---
+description: >-
+  A guide to developing the CardVerify SDK and using some of its more advanced features.
+---

 # Development
-A guide to developing the CardVerify SDK and using some of its more advanced features.

 ## Contents
 * [Code Organization](#code-organization)